foriequal0/git-trim/README.md

 * A rebase merge with `git merge --ff-only` (With `git cherry` equivalents)
 * A squash merge with `git merge --squash` (With this method: https://stackoverflow.com/a/56026209)

-### What is the difference between the `merged` and `gone` branch?
+### What is the difference between the `merged` and `stray` branch?

 A merged branch is a branch whose upstream branch is fully merged onto the upstream of the base branch so you're not going to lose the changes.

-In contrast, a gone branch is a branch that there is a chance to lose some changes if you delete it.
+In contrast, a stray branch is a branch that there is a chance to lose some changes if you delete it.
 Your PRs are sometimes rejected and deleted from the remote.
 Or you might have been mistakenly amended or rebased the branch and the patch is now completely different from the patch that is merged because you forgot the fact that the PR is already merged.
 Then they are not safe to delete blindly just because their upstreams are deleted.